 The way in which smart city projects cope with the challenges of urban tourism can be found in the Integrated Digitization Strategy of Oradea Municipality (Oradea Municipality, 2016).
 The strategic objectives for 2020 include the sustainable development of tourism, as well as the diversification and protection of the resources that aid in the development of the city.
-The priorities concerning the development of computerization also refer to the development of intuitive related products and services, such as connecting the Oradea City Card to the eticketing system (Oradea Municipality, 2016).
+The priorities concerning the development of intuitive related products and services, such as connecting the Oradea City Card to the eticketing system (Oradea Municipality, 2016).